arp242/hello-css/README.markdown

 [**demo-fancy.html**](https://carpetsmoker.github.io/hello-css/demo-fancy.html)
 includes all files.

-There are no classes; only element selectors are used.
+There are only two classes; for the most part it only styles element selectors (e.g. `blockquote { .. }` instead of `.blockquote { .. }`).
 The files are brief and well annotated, and a number of styles have commented-out alternatives.
 I encourage you to read and modify to your preference, rather than blindly copy/paste.

 Not every last element is styled.
 For some things – such as &lt;abbr&gt; it's fine to rely on the browser defaults, small differences are okay.